 Which perfectly sums up the lunacy of big time collegiate sports in the US.
-Most of us know the story now, and it appears that plenty of administrators at Rutgers knew the full story in late November.
+Most of us know the story now, and it appears that plenty of administrators at Rutgers.

-Nocera with yet more good stuff on the NCAA Cartel: It was amusing this week to watch Emmert trot out “the collegiate model” as he was confronted with the reality of the “one and done” freshma
+Nocera with yet more good stuff on the NCAA Cartel: It was amusing this week to watch Emmert trot out “the collegiate model” as he was confronted with the reality.

 In the wake of a predictably dreary NCAA title game, a couple points.
-First of all, I'm sure that BCS apologists will see Alabama's win as a vindication of a broken system, but it’s
+First of all, I'm sure that BCS apologists will see Alabama's win as a vindication of a.

-Jon Chait argues once again that anyone who sees generating massive amounts of revenue from "student"-athletes while denying them most of the benefits as exploitative must hate college spo
+Jon Chait argues once again that anyone who sees generating massive amounts of revenue from "student"-athletes while denying them most of the benefits as exploitative must hate college sports.
+The.

 Pierce's follow-up to the must-read Taylor Branch article is, of course, outstanding.
-The first key point is that amateurism is an empty fraud, a transparent mask for exploitation and class priv
+The first key point is that amateurism is an empty fraud, a transparent mask for exploitation and class.

 It's difficult to summarize Taylor Branch's Atlantic story on the NCAA, or to find any specific parts to excerpt; basically, just read the whole thing.
-Branch ends on a relatively optimist
+Branch ends on a relatively.

 Chances that I would pay the faculty discount rate of $38 to watch the Kentucky Wildcats host the Central Michigan Chippewas at Commonwealth Stadium?
-Decent enough, until I read the following: Q: Does
+Decent enough, until I read the.